Module 2: Five Steps to Being an Effective Tutor

 STEP TWO: Setting Up the Tutoring Session

 It is important to shape the tutoring environment.
-This can be difficult in our busy Learning Services; however, if you follow these simple procedures, you will have a successful session.
+This can be difficult in our busy Learning Zone; however, if you follow these simple procedures, you will have a successful session.

 - Prepare yourself for a tutoring session

 Assess the student's understanding of the subject by asking questions.
 Determine the student's need for him or her to succeed in the subject.
 Strategies will vary, but do remember to engage the student.
 Try not to lecture and attempt to use: